In a case of much ado about something, Virginia lawmakers are saying nothing.

 Skill games guessing in Virginia

-Legislators aren’t quite ready to reveal what the future holds for skill games in Virginia.
+Legislators aren’t quite ready to reveal what the future holds for Virginia gambling and skill games.
 When asked about the issue, House Appropriations Chairman Barry Knight, R-Virginia Beach, told the Virginia Mercury,

 “Let’s keep ’em guessing.”